ashishsinghkauravda-analyst/Telecom-Customer-Churn-Analysis/README.md

 where churn='Yes' group by payment_method
 order by churned_customers desc;

 7️.
-What is the average monthly charge of churned customers? select round(avg(monthly_charges),2) as avg_monthly_charge from telecom_churn_clean where churn='Yes';
+Find the average monthly charge of churned customers? select round(avg(monthly_charges),2) as avg_monthly_charge from telecom_churn_clean where churn='Yes';

 8️.
-Which internet service users churn the most? select internet_service, count(*) as churned_customers from telecom_churn_clean where churn='Yes' group by internet_service;
+Find which internet service users churn the most? select internet_service, count(*) as churned_customers from telecom_churn_clean where churn='Yes' group by internet_service;